How Stressed Adrenals Can Wreak Havoc

 Your adrenals might be overworked, thus stressed!
 And that will prevent you from fully getting well as a hypothyroid or Hashimoto’s patients.

 When I started this patient-to-patient movement, we were amazed to discover that an awful lot of us had stressed adrenals.
 No, not all.
 But a good amount of us.
-And stressed adrenals cause problems when you are raising any thyroid med with T3 in it, such as higher heartrate, palpitation and any hyper-like symptoms.
-T3 is the active thyroid hormone and needed!!
+And stressed adrenals cause problems when you are raising any thyroid med with T3 in it, such as higher heartrate, palpitations, anxiety, and any hyper-like symptoms.
+T3 is the active thyroid hormone and needed, but patients have to be aware when it’s revealing stressed adrenals!!
 So here’s information for you to see if you might have a cortisol problem.
 And work with an open-minded doctor! ~Janie, hypothyroid patient and site creator

 Do one or more of the following fit you??
 These are stressed adrenal symptoms.
 And you won’t get fully well if your adrenals are stressed.

-1. Having strange reactions of hyper-like symptoms when trying to raise a working natural desiccated thyroid, or T3 in your treatment (heart palps, fast heartrate, shakiness, anxiety, or etc)?
+- Having hyper-like symptoms when trying to raise a working natural desiccated thyroid, or T3 in your treatment (heart palps, fast heartrate, shakiness, anxiety, or etc)?

 Why would the above happen to you?